 The goal for the manager is to maintain the animal population to a desired level (the management target, normally set externally as a model parameter).
 The manager does so by controlling the cost for farmer actions in the following time step.
 For example, a higher cost for hunting will decrease the number of animals hunted by farmers leading to population growth, and a lower cost for scaring will increase the number of farmers choosing scaring as an action.

 Farmers aim to maximise agricultural yield from their land.
 By default, yield equals 1 per landscape cell owned per time step, but this may be decreased by the presence of animals in a cell, e.g. through grazing, and increased through tending crops.
 The rates of increase or decrease in yield through grazing and tending crops respectively are controllable in GMSE but kept as constant rates in the current A&F implementation, see Duthie et al. (2018) and parameter references for res_consume and tend_crop_yld in the gmse() function here: https://cran.r-project.org/web/packages/GMSE/GMSE.pdf.
 Thus, although their objective does not directly relate to the animals, farmers have an incentive to control the number of animals on their land to minimise potential negative effects on their yield.
 They can do this by allocating budget to hunting or scaring animals.
 The former permanently reduces the number of animals present, the latter has a certain probability of moving an animal away from the farmer’s land, for the duration of the time step.
 The relative expected efficacy of the three possible actions (hunting, scaring or tending crops) depends on the number of animals on their land, and the cost of hunting and scaring set by the manager.
-Farmers can only take actions on land that they own.
+Farmers can only take actions on a? land that they own.

 By default, costs for farmer actions as set by the manager and actions taken by the farmers are chosen using a genetic algorithm (GA), a heuristic optimisation algorithm that models the choice of decision by mimicking the process of evolution by natural selection: a large number of possible decisions are iteratively compared by assessing their outcome, with the decision that maximises a given utility function (yield for farmers, and minimising distance to population target for the manager) identified as the “fittest” (Hamblin 2013).
 The GA is run separately for each agent (manager and all users) in each time step.